CoalMining/gdbLearning/valgrindLearning/readme.md

 ==4833== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 0 from 0)

 ```
 So not freeing is a clear memory leak, and as expected, we see 40 bytes in 1 block as **definitely lost**
 Failure to delete the memory allocated with **new** also gives similar result.

 ## Step3

-In step 3, I will try to recreate **possibly lost** leakage
+In step 3, I will try to recreate **possibly lost** leakage.